yukito-n/salseforce_inquiry/README.md

 Once deployed, open your Lightning app and verify that the components appear on the pages configured above.

+### Post-Deployment Testing

+After deployment, verify that each component behaves as expected in the target org:

+1. **Create a Test Case**
+   - Navigate to the page containing the `NewCaseForm` component.
+   - Submit a new case and confirm that a success message appears.
+   - Check that the record is created with the correct values.
+2. **Validate List and Detail Views**
+   - Open the `CaseListView` and ensure that the newly created case appears in the table with the correct fields.
+   - Click a case to open the `CaseDetail` component and edit a field using inline editing.
+Save and confirm the toast notification.
+3. **Check the Kanban Board**
+   - Navigate to the `CaseKanban` component and verify that cases are grouped by status.
+Drag a card to a different column and refresh the list to confirm the status update.
+4. **Run Apex Tests (if any)**
+   - Execute `sf apex run test --target-org <your-org>` to run automated tests included in the project.
+Review the results for failures.

+Document the results of these checks so that you can repeat them when deploying to additional environments.

+### Migrating to Production

+When you are ready to move the system to a production org, follow one of these approaches:

+1. **Change Set Promotion**
+   - In your sandbox, create an outbound change set that includes the metadata under `force-app/main/default`.
+   - Upload the change set to production and validate the deployment.
+Fix any issues reported during validation, then deploy.
+2. **Unlocked Package or Metadata API**
+   - Create an unlocked package using the Salesforce CLI or package.xml with the Metadata API.
+Install the package in a staging sandbox first to confirm that all components deploy correctly before installing in production.

+Always test in a full or partial copy sandbox before deploying to production to ensure that data-specific issues do not cause errors.

 ### When Salesforce DX Is Unavailable

 If the Salesforce CLI is not an option, you can deploy the metadata using one of the following methods: